microsoft/azure-spring-boot/azure-spring-boot-samples/azure-cosmosdb-spring-boot-sample/README.md

 ### Known issue

 Directly running the sample app from IDE IntelliJ or Eclipse has below security exception if using the *released* starter.
-The root cause is that the release `spring-data-azure-documentdb` jar is code-signed by us.
+The root cause is that the release `spring-data-azure-cosmosdb` jar is code-signed by us.
 We're working actively to resolve this issue.

 ```
 Caused by: java.lang.SecurityException: class "com.microsoft.azure.sample.User_Accessor_yhb3bq"'s signer information does not match signer information of other classes in the same package